sublime247/invoisChain-Contract/README.md

 - Solidity
 - Next.js
 - Wagmi
-- Lisk-sepolia
+- ArbitrumSepolia

 ## Smart Contract

-Our smart contract is built on the Ethereum blockchain and deployed on Lisk.
+Our smart contract is built on the Ethereum blockchain and deployed on (ARBITRUM).
 Leveraging the power of smart contracts, this platform ensures trust, transparency, and accountability by recording all invoice data on-chain.

 ## Business Model